Home / Patterns / Dan-Gun

 Why This Pattern Exists

-• Introduces longer lines of movement
+• Introduces longer linear movement

 • Adds higher techniques that challenge posture